 Former Arsenal and England Footballer Amy Carr Reportedly Dies Aged 35

-- Former England youth goalkeeper Amy Carr has tragically died at the age of 35 after a decade-long battle with a serious illness
+- Former England youth goalkeeper Amy Carr has reportedly died at the age of 35 after a decade-long battle with a serious illness

-- Despite her diagnosis, Carr inspired many in 2024 by completing the Dublin Marathon and raising more than £28,000 for Brain Tumour Research
+- The footballer inspired many by completing the Dublin Marathon in 2024 and raising over £28,000 for Brain Tumour Research

-- Her sickness was discovered after she collapsed at home in 2015, leading to life-saving surgery and a remarkable journey of resilience
+- Her sickness was discovered after she collapsed at home in 2015, leading to life-saving surgery and a journey of true resilience

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-Former women’s footballer Amy Carr has reportedly passed away on Friday, March 13, at the age of 35, following a long fight with a brain tumour.
+Former women’s footballer Amy Carr reportedly passed away on Friday, March 13, following a long fight with a brain tumour.

-Carr, a former youth international goalkeeper, had lived with a high-grade brain tumour since being diagnosed in 2015.
+The former youth international goalkeeper, aged 35, had lived with a high-grade brain tumour since being diagnosed in 2015.

 Source: Getty Images